TABLE OF CONTENTS

 It can be scary to experience allergic reactions, so always seek medical attention if you notice any of these signs after feeding your baby.
 Allergic reactions might present right after a baby eats a new food or up to five days later.

-It might seem counterintuitive but research shows that early allergen introduction is key to helping to prevent food allergies.
-Babies don't need much of a food to trigger an allergic reaction, or to help prevent food allergies.
-So-called "micro-exposures" of allergenic foods are enough to help prevent against developing food allergies, however it must be done at the right time with the right proportions, and most of the allergen introduction foods are not based on the scientific research.
-Ready Set Food is a brand we trust for this process, however we believe early allergen introduction is really only necessary for babies that are already at a high risk for allergies.
+It might seem counterintuitive, but research shows that early allergen introduction is key to helping to prevent food allergies1.
+Babies don't need much of a food to trigger an allergic reaction or to help prevent food allergies.
+So-called "micro-exposures" of allergenic foods are enough to help prevent developing food allergies; however, it must be done at the right time with the right proportions, and most of the allergen introduction foods are not based on scientific research.
+Ready Set Food is a brand we trust for this process, but we believe early allergen introduction is really only necessary for babies that are already at a high risk for allergies.

 22 Ideas for Homemade Stage 1 Baby Food Purees

 Many parents don’t realize that animal products, like meat, fatty fish, eggs, and liver, are ideal first foods for babies.
 The truth is, animal products are dense in the nutrients babies really need (like iron, zinc, and healthy fats) and are easier to digest than the grain-based baby cereal commonly recommended for babies.
-Plus, they have a savory flavor profile (read more on why meat is an ideal first food here).
+Plus, they have a savory flavor profile.
 Fun fact: Our ancestors would pre-chew meat for their babies, called “pre-mastication”, as a way to serve pureed meats to baby.
 Since we now have blenders, that isn't necessary.
 Of course, go for it if you want!

-After meat, veggies are the next best thing to introduce to baby.
-Veggies help introduce more savory flavors and nutrients.
+After meat, veggies are the next best baby food to introduce to your child.
+Veggies help introduce more savory flavors and nutrients, while fruits like apples and bananas can add a touch of natural sweetness and essential vitamins.
 Veggies are great steamed, roasted, or sauteed and combined with some healthy fats like grass-fed ghee, whipped bone marrow, olive oil, avocado oil, or coconut oil.

-Some fresh fruit is ok but can be high in sugar, and offering too much may lead to sweeter taste preferences and picky eating.
+Some fresh fruit is okay, but it can be high in sugar, and offering too much may lead to sweeter taste preferences and picky eating.
 We do not recommend grains, rice cereal, or baby cereal.
-For more on why, check out Why We’re Grain Free.

 So here we go, 22 ideas for stage 1 baby purees: